Pixisoft/Documents/sHierarchy/Details.md

 ### :pencil: Technical details

 This plugin is base on top of [Custom Hierarchy for Unity](https://github.com/febucci/unitypackage-custom-hierarchy) made by author [Federico](https://github.com/febucci).
-Thankfully, Federico has granted us the permission to sell it by our own use.
+Thankfully, Federico has granted us the permission to sell on to market, due to the changes we have changed!

+The source can be compiled in .NET 2.0 or above, hence all .NET version should work well with this plugin.

+Notice that you can find the full source code on GitHub, the link https://github.com/Pixisoft/sHierarchy.